jncraton/languagemodels/paper.md

 - Text generation via the `complete` function
 - Instruction following with the `do` function
+- Chat style inference using `chat` function
 - Zero-shot classification with the `classify` function
-- Semantic search via a document store using the `store_doc' and `search_docs' functions
+- Semantic search via a document store using the `store_doc' and `load_doc' functions
 - Extractive question answering using the `extract_answer` function
 - Basic web retrieval using the `fetch_wiki` function